-Transactions with securities classified as at fair value through profit or loss
+Valuation of securities classified as at fair value through profit or loss

-As at 31 December 2022, financial assets classified as measured at fair value through profit or loss ("FVTPL") of KZT 129,205,081 thousand comprise securities issued by a range of institutions, including those where the Company provided market making services.
+As at 31 December 2024, financial assets classified as measured at fair value through profit or loss ("FVTPL") of KZT 153,653,698 thousand comprise securities issued by a range of institutions, including those where the Company provided market making services.

-These include traded equity and debt securities, whose valuation is dependent upon the quotes from market maker, set up by them during the reporting period and which are subject to possible manipulation or errors.
+These include traded equity and debt securities, whose valuation is dependent upon the quotes from a market maker, set up by them as of the reporting date and which are subject to possible manipulation or errors.
 As securities of the Company are measured at fair value using market maker quotes at each reporting date, incorrect asset pricing or failure to determine proper market quotes could have an impact on the valuation of securities at FVTPL and the Company's results, respectively.

-Given the significance of the securities account balance to the financial statements and the volume of transactions with securities, we believe it is the key audit matter to verify that market quotes used by the Company correspond to independent pricing sources, therefore, the fair value of securities and the resulting gains from revaluation were not overstated.
+Given the significance of the securities account balance to the separate financial statements and the volume of transactions with securities, we believe it is a key audit matter to verify that market quotes used by the Company as of the reporting date correspond to independent pricing sources.

-In addition, these transactions may be subject to potential risk of management override of controls, which has a pervasive effect on the separate financial statements.
+In addition, these estimates may be subject to the potential risk of management override of controls, which has a pervasive effect on the separate financial statements.

-Refer to Note 14 for the disclosure of such securities, to Note 26 for the description of internal regulations on securities transactions accounting and to Note 27 for the description of risk management policies in relation to such securities.

-We gained an understanding of the processes and control procedures over negotiating, management's approval and valuation of transactions with securities.
+Refer to Note 14 for the disclosure of such securities, to Note 26 for the description of internal regulations on securities accounting and to Note 27 for the description of risk management policies in relation to such securities.
+We gained an understanding of the processes and control procedures over management's approval over transactions with securities and valuation methodology of securities.

-On a sample basis, we selected transactions with securities that had occurred during the year and analyzed if they were appropriately approved in accordance with the Company's internal regulations.
+On a sample basis, we selected transactions with securities that had occurred during the year and analyzed if the valuations of them were appropriately approved in accordance with the Company's internal regulations.

-For selected transactions, we compared the valuation for the accounting purpose with the market quotes from independent pricing sources as at the reporting date and recalculated fair value of the respective securities.
-We have also checked the appropriateness of classification of fair value hierarchy in accordance with IFRS requirements.
+For selected transactions, we compared the recorded valuation with the market quotes from independent pricing sources as at the reporting date and recalculated the fair value of the respective securities.
+We have also checked the appropriateness of classification of fair value hierarchy in accordance with IFRS Accounting Standards requirements.

-We have also tested existence of the selected transactions of securities by comparing quantity data to independently received third party confirmations from investment custodians.
+We have tested the existence of the selected transactions of securities by comparing quantity data to independently received third party confirmations from investment custodians.

-We evaluated the adequacy and completeness of disclosures in the separate financial statements relating to the securities classified as at fair value through profit or loss in accordance with IFRS requirements.
+We evaluated the adequacy and completeness of disclosures in the separate financial statements relating to the securities classified as at fair value through profit or loss in accordance with IFRS Accounting Standards requirements.